avaisan/parkrun-statistics/cdk/README.md

 # ParkRun Infrastructure

-This project contains the AWS CDK infrastructure code for the ParkRun application.
+This project contains the AWS CDK infrastructure code for the ParkRun Statistics application.

 ## Architecture